In this post I’m going to address questions, both asked directly and implied, about my role in bringing the Adventure 40 to reality.

 A: Believe it or not, I did not start this with any plan for making money.
 The idea sprang from my concern about how difficult it is for people to find a good offshore voyaging boat, ready to go, at a reasonable price.

-Having said that, if the whole thing comes together, I would expect to receive a fee from the builder for my time during the prototype phase and then a modest per-boat royalty that would cover the ongoing marketing discussed above—seems fair to me.
+Having said that, if the whole thing comes together, I would expect to receive a modest per-boat royalty that would cover the ongoing marketing discussed above and my time to date—seems fair to me.

 Q: After reading this, I have come to the conclusion that you are an arrogant, opinionated, know-all, son-of-a-bitch.
 What do you say to that?